Skyscanner/turbolift/README.md

 **You are free to use any tools that help get the job done.**

-If you wish to, you can run the same command against every repo using `turbolift foreach ...` (where `...` is the shell command you want to run).
+If you wish to, you can run the same command against every repo using `turbolift foreach -- ...` (where `...` is the command you want to run).

 For example, you might choose to:

-* `turbolift foreach rm somefile` - to delete a particular file
+* `turbolift foreach -- rm somefile` - to delete a particular file
-* `turbolift foreach sed -i '' 's/foo/bar/g' somefile` - to find/replace in a common file
+* `turbolift foreach -- sed -i '' 's/foo/bar/g' somefile` - to find/replace in a common file
-* `turbolift foreach make test` - for example, to run tests (using any appropriate command to invoke the tests)
+* `turbolift foreach -- make test` - for example, to run tests (using any appropriate command to invoke the tests)
-* `turbolift foreach git add somefile` - to stage a file that you have created
+* `turbolift foreach -- git add somefile` - to stage a file that you have created
+* `turbolift foreach -- sh -c 'grep needle haystack.txt > output.txt'` - use a shell to run a command using redirection

-At any time, if you need to update your working copy branches from the upstream, you can run `turbolift foreach git pull upstream master`.
+At any time, if you need to update your working copy branches from the upstream, you can run `turbolift foreach -- git pull upstream master`.

 It is highly recommended that you run tests against affected repos, if it will help validate the changes you have made.